 An annual professional development summer workshop trains high school teachers using the “teach-back” technique.
 This training equips single-subject teachers with the tools to address and teach multidisciplinary concepts in bioinformatics.
 This technique fortifies the teacher with all the necessary multidisciplinary content knowledge and also develops feedback and evaluation strategies as the lessons progress.

-We invite secondary science, math and technology teachers to attend this workshop.
+The 2020 BEST workshop will be held virtually on July 27- 29.
+We invite secondary science, math and technology teachers to attend.

 As bioinformatics is an ever-evolving topic, a static textbook cannot be used for this course.
 All activities/lab practicums are conducted using interactive standard nationally-used web-based activities.
 Teachers will need to bring an updated working laptop or similar device where they can use word processing, PowerPoint, access the Internet and download materials.
 A tablet or cell phone will not fulfill this purpose.

 All participant teachers should be able to use all or parts of the curriculum in their upper level high school biology classes---we visit classes to collect feedback from students during the year.
 We extend in-classroom support to teachers.